csswizardry/csswizardry.github.com/_posts/2016-06-20-speakers-checklist-before-and-after-your-talk.md

 in order to help things run as smoothly as possible.

-This post isn’t intended to help you research, write, prepare, or deliver a talk well—that’s an entire series of blog posts in itself—but it should help you to run things a little more consistently and predictably.
+This post isn’t intended to help you research, write, prepare, or deliver a talk well — that’s an entire series of blog posts in itself — but it should help you to run things a little more consistently and predictably.
 There’s nothing worse than being stressed out before a talk.